Space law: Legal Profession

-Michael Dodge, of Long Beach, Mississippi, was the first law school graduate to receive a space law certificate in the United States.
-Dodge graduated from the Center for Air and Space Law at the University of Mississippi School of Law in 2008.
-He is now an assistant professor in the Department of Space Studies at the University of North Dakota.

 There is a growing emphasis on space law in academia.
-Since 1951, the McGill Faculty of Law in Montreal, Canada hosts the Institute of Air and Space Law, and offers an LL.M. in Air and Space law.
+Since 1951, the McGill Faculty of Law in Montreal, Canada has hosted the Institute of Air and Space Law, and offers an LL.M. in Air and Space law.
 The University of Mississippi School of Law publishes the world's only law journal devoted to space law, the Journal of Space Law.
-The University of Mississippi School of Law is also the only ABA accredited law school in the world to offer a JD Concentration in Air and Space Law.
-Michelle Hanlon and Charles Stotler serve as the co-directors of the Center for Air and Space Law at the university.
+The University of Mississippi School of Law is also the only ABA-accredited law school in the world to offer an LL.M. in Air and Space Law, a Graduate Certificate and a JD Concentration in Air and Space Law.
+Michelle Hanlon serves as the executive director of the Center for Air and Space Law at the university.
 In 2008, the University of Nebraska College of Law launched its space, cyber, and telecommunications law program, offering courses and specializations to JD students and an LL.M. in Space, Cyber, and Telecommunications.
 Over the last decade, other universities have begun to offer specialized courses and programs in the US, UK, France, the Netherlands, and Australia.

 In September 2012, the Space Law Society (SLS) at the University of Maryland Francis King Carey School of Law was established.
 A legal resources team united in Maryland, a "Space Science State", with Jorge Rodriguez, Lee Sampson, Patrick Gardiner, Lyra Correa and Juliana Neelbauer as SLS founding members.
 In 2014, students at American University Washington College of Law founded the school's Space Law Society, with the help of Pamela L. Meredith, space lawyer and adjunct professor of Satellite Communications and Space Law.

 Efforts to codify the legal regime are mostly represented in the Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS) and the Woomera Manual.
-The Woomera Manual is a collaborative effort between the University of Adelaide, UNSW Canberra, University of Exeter, and the University of Nebraska College of Law.
+The Woomera Manual is a collaborative effort between the University of Adelaide, UNSW Canberra, the University of Exeter, and the University of Nebraska College of Law.
 Like the San Remo and Tallinn Manuals, the goal is to clarify the law as it relates to outer space.

 In 2018, two space lawyers - Christopher Hearsey and Nathan Johnson - founded the Space Court Foundation, a 501(c)(3) educational nonprofit corporation that promotes and supports space law and policy education and the rule of law.
-The Space Court Foundation produces educational materials and scholarship through the administration of two major projects: Stellar Decisis and the Space Court Law Library.
-The foundation engages in partnerships and collaborations that help grow greater awareness of space law and how disputes in space may be resolved as humans venture farther from Earth in the not too distant future.
+The Space Court Foundation produces educational materials and scholarships through the administration of two major projects: Stellar Decisis and the Space Court Law Library.
+The foundation engages in partnerships and collaborations that help grow greater awareness of space law and how disputes in space may be resolved as humans venture farther from Earth in the not-too-distant future.